Embontooth/Embontooth/README.md

 ## About Me

 Hi, I'm Dhruv — a BTech CSE student with an interest in technology and development.
-I work on full-stack projects using Node.js, Express, MongoDB, and Flutter (mainly backend).
+I work on full-stack projects using FastAPI, Firebase, Supabase and Flutter (mainly backend).
 Currently diving into the world of cybersecurity and always eager to learn more.
-Outside of code, I enjoy music, TV shows, movies, and occasionally playing guitar and piano (like everyone does).

 ---

-## 📄 Resume & 🌐 Portfolio
+## Resume & Portfolio

-Want to get to know me better?
-Check out my resume and portfolio below!
+Check out my resume and portfolio below

 <p align="center">
   <a href="https://github.com/embontooth/embontooth/raw/main/Resume.pdf" target="_blank">